 Though often frightening for parents, a fever is one of your child's best defenses against infection.
-The spikes on the thermometer signal that her immune system is working to evict the bad guys.
-The idea is to let the body do what it's naturally designed to do while making your child as comfortable as possible…
+The spikes on the thermometer associated with fevers in children signal that the immune system is working to evict the bad guys.
+The idea is to let the body do what it's naturally designed to do while making your child as comfortable as possible.

 - Homeopathy: A mild and unobtrusive way of dealing with fever, homeopathic remedies can make your child comfortable while letting the fever run its course.

-- Supplements: Vitamin C, Echinacea, and Chinese herbal formulas such as Yin Chiao can help your child's body fend off any virus that may be causing the fever.
+- Supplements: Vitamin C, echinacea, and Chinese herbal formulas such as Yin Qiao can help your child's body fend off any virus that may be causing the fever.

 Some danger signs during fevers that warrant an immediate call to your doctor: